 Your debt may initially seem like the biggest complication, and it can be a serious issue if your creditor challenges the discharge, but it isn't always the biggest concern.
 The real issue may have more to do with the type and the value of assets.

 No debtor in bankruptcy is left with nothing at the end of a case.
 In every state, a debtor is allowed to keep a certain value of assets needed to get a fresh start.
 These are called "exemptions," and the amounts differ from state to state.

 These are called "exemptions" because the property is exempt from the reach of the court, the trustee, and your creditors.

 Exemptions work differently in Chapter 7 than in Chapter 13.
-If you file a Chapter 7 bankruptcy case while you own property that is not exempt, your trustee can take that property, sell it and use the money to pay your creditors some of what you owe them.
-If you have non-exempt property when you file a Chapter 13 payment plan case, the value of the assets could be added to your payment plan to increase your payments or the length of the plan.
+If you file a Chapter 7 bankruptcy case while you own property that is not exempt, your trustee can take that property, sell it, and use the money to pay your creditors some of what you owe them.
+If you have non-exempt property when you file a Chapter 13 bankruptcy, you can keep it, but the value of the assets could be considered when establishing your payment plan.

-If you don’t have much more than the furniture in your house and a car or two, you probably would not be required to give up any of your property, as long as you were careful to list everything you own and list it at a reasonable value.
-It is vital, however, that you know what exemptions are allowed in your state.
-Here’s a place to start:
+If you don’t have much more than the furniture in your house and a car or two, it might not be too difficult to keep your property—the key is to carefully list everything you own at a reasonable value.
+These exemptions vary by state, so this is another area in which your ability to research legal issues will be vital.

 Expect Increased Oversight by the Court

-If you are willing to put up with that much scrutiny, you must still be mindful of the pitfalls you might encounter than can derail your attempt to go it alone unscathed.
+Keep in mind that the information you provide the court has to be complete and accurate.
+You will sign your paperwork under penalty of perjury, and later you will have to testify as to its accuracy under oath.
+The consequences of lying are severe.
+If you are willing to put up with that much scrutiny, you must still be mindful of the pitfalls you might encounter that can derail your attempt to go it alone unscathed.